I can hardly believe this is the THIRD Summer Reading Chart!

 You can absolutely use the Summer Reading Chart without the patches too, if that’s easier for you.

-There are also print-at-home versions of the both the Reading Chart to track your reading and a separate chart with all the challenges on them, so you can print them both or just one and use them however works best for your family.
+There are also print-at-home versions of the both the Reading Chart to track your reading and a separate chart with all the challenges on them, so after you download them at home you can print them both or just one and use them however works best for your family.

 Ready to grab your free copy?
 Pop in your email address below and it’ll come right to your inbox, ready to print!

 I hope you love it as much as we do – I can’t wait to see your summer reading adventures!

 If you liked this space Summer Reading Chart, you might like these posts too:

 - 40+ terrific series for 1st and 2nd graders